What Is Procurement Outsourcing?

 As a result, service providers can deliver highly specific domain expertise across a wide range of categories.
 They have a deep pool of best practices, market intelligence, price benchmarks, sourcing tools and contracting templates gained from managing billions of dollars of spend for their clients.

 If you can’t measure it, you can’t control it – and you certainly can’t fix it.
 With hundreds of categories and sub-categories, numerous baseline assumptions and savings formulas, limited control of end-user behavior and limited visibility into contract compliance, it is easy to lose hard-earned savings from sourcing efforts by the time goods and services are actually purchased.

 GEP provides comprehensive savings and compliance tracking that enables CPOs, CFOs and category managers to track identified potential savings against realized savings at any given time; to see variance drivers and measure non-compliance drivers; and to reduce maverick buying.
 We offer customized dashboards for client-specific spend categories and procurement processes to provide insightful, relevant and actionable procurement performance tracking.

 We use innovative technology and analytical tools to capture spend data from client ERP systems, measure deviation against identified savings and identify root causes for non-compliance (vendor, price, demand, errors).

 With well-structured SLAs and clear performance targets, procurement outsourcing partnerships can lead to improved service levels and greater overall support for business units.
-Indeed, some firms adopt a partially outsourced procurement model precisely with the aim of transforming their overall service delivery model and increasing their value-add to their organization, often with dramatic results.
+Indeed, some organizations adopt a partially outsourced procurement model precisely with the aim of transforming their overall service delivery model and increasing their value-add to the business, often with dramatic results.